elixir-ecto/ecto/guides/Associations.md

 ### Prep

 Let's assume we have two schemas: `User` and `Post`.
-The `User` was defined in the previous section and the `Post` one will be defined now.
+The `User` schema was defined in the previous section and the `Post` schema will be defined now.

 Let's start with the migration: